Pratikshaa1216/Plastic-Detection/README.md

-# Automated Plastic Waste Disposal System
+# Plastic detection and classification using deep learning neural networks
 This project aims to create an automated plastic waste disposal system that can categorize waste into four categories - PET, PP, HDPE, and LDPE.
 This system uses imaging processing techniques and artificial intelligence, specifically in-depth learning and convolutional neural networks, to improve the recycling process.

 ### Problem Statement